Kodkollektivet/documents/meetings/meeting-items_2018-11-06.md

 ### Helping out - Big Data Conference
 So far For both days of the big data conference (29th and 30th of November) 5 ppl from the board helping out:
-29.11.: Cheab, Hannah Louise, Cris, Julia, Yuri 30.11.: BB, Lucian, Annie, Marcus, Yuri
+29.11.: Cheab, Hannah Louise, Cris, Yuri, Fartun, Ramine 30.11.: BB, Lucian, Annie, Marcus, Yuri, Julia
 --> if we organize 6-8 people each day we only have to help out half day! (shift-wise)

 ### Career Day Technology on the 15th of November!

-### Still people needed for meeting in Stockholm about a master's degree in software technology
+### Still people needed for meeting in Stockholm about a master's degree in software technology (Marcus?)

 ### Codeup Hackathon at Videum: https://docs.google.com/forms/d/e/1FAIpQLSfibVIPr7A15CCRLRurHR0cJ2Jb2jUmCRCx3fFbyG9Cno9Pzg/viewform
 --> post in FB!